kibook/s1kd-tools/EXAMPLE.md

 Deleted data modules may be reinstated later in a similar way:

-    $ s1kd-upissue -is rinstate-status ...
+    $ s1kd-upissue -s rinstate-status ...

-The data module is once again upissued to the next official issue, and the issue type is set to one of the "`rinstate-x"` types.
+The data module is upissued to the next inwork issue, and the issue type is set to one of the "`rinstate-x"` types.

 Building publications
 =====================